bharath-dev7/tic-tac-toe/README.md

 Background image inspired by pixel-art landscapes.

 ---
-Thank you for checking out my
+Thank you for checking out my project!